Click here to listen to a reading of this blog:

 Optimal Thyroid Levels

 Optimal thyroid levels are shown here.
-If your TSH, Free T3, Free T4, TpoAb, TgAb, Reverse T3 are not optimal, it could well be why you still don’t feel well and have ongoing issues.
+If your TSH, Free T3, Free T4, TpoAb, TgAb are not optimal, it could well be why you still don’t feel well and have ongoing issues.
 Please know that being ‘in range’, ‘fine’ or ‘normal’ is very different to having them optimised.
 Taking thyroid hormone levels from simple ‘in range’ to optimal can make a world of difference.

 Thyroid Medication Options